qpdf/qpdf/manual/json.rst

 --------

-Beginning with qpdf version 11.0.0, the qpdf library and command-line program can produce a JSON representation of the in a PDF file. qpdf version 11 introduces JSON format version 2.
+Beginning with qpdf version 11.0.0, the qpdf library and command-line program can produce a JSON representation of a PDF file. qpdf version 11 introduces JSON format version 2.
 Prior to qpdf 11, versions 8.3.0 onward had a more limited JSON representation accessible only from the command-line.
 For details on what changed, see :ref:`json-v2-changes`.
 The rest of this chapter documents qpdf JSON version 2.

 Please note: this chapter discusses *qpdf JSON format*, which represents the contents of a PDF file.
 This is distinct from the